chiffa/BioFlow/dev_log.rst

 InteractomeInstance and BioKnowledgeInterface

-- Build an "inspector routine" that would allow us to see the nodes that would allow us to route teh most information => we need to recompute the most central nodes in Interactome, because we still observe a heavy skew in the nodes with a high degree.
+- Build an "inspector routine" that would allow us to see the nodes that would allow us to route the most information => we need to recompute the most central nodes in Interactome, because we still observe a heavy skew in the nodes with a high degree.

 Minor refactoring suggestions: